tontonsb/blog/src/posts/undefined-pennant.md

 [Pennant](https://laravel.com/docs/12.x/pennant) is a first-party Laravel package that helps you with feature flags.
-Turns out that by not registering ("defining") your features you can solve a common annoyance.
+Turns out that by not registering (*defining*) your features you can solve a common annoyance.

 ## Documented workflow